 - Faster data transfer: Supports a more advanced USB protocol (3.1 vs 2.0).

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZX1 emerges as the winner of the match-up (12 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZX1 comes out slightly ahead of the FZ1000 II (12 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.